wp-plugins/highlight-search-terms/readme.txt

 Date:

 * using jQuery in no-conflict mode and $hlst instead of $ to avoid conflict with prototype
-* split variables and moved js extention to static file
+* split variables and moved js extention in compacted form to static file
 * moved jQuery and extention to footer + only when actually needed for faster pageload

 = 0.4 =